What Is C-Band in 5G and How to Get It? [2022 Complete Understanding] - Qiling

 3. Do you need a 5G phone with C-Band?

-Any 5G service, including C-band, requires a 5G phone to be accessed.
-But unless you have Verizon or AT&T and want to make the most of your 5G experience, you don't need C-band on the phone right now.
-Even if C-band deployment isn't complete yet, availability will increase in 2022, and the most acceptable 5G phone will guarantee you receive the fastest speeds with the greatest coverage.
+Any 5G service, including C-The C-band 5G network requires a 5G phone to access, but unless you have Verizon or AT&T and want to maximize your 5G experience, you don't need C-band on your phone right now, as its deployment is still in progress and will increase in 2022, with the best 5G phone ensuring you get the fastest speeds and best coverage.

 The Bottom Line